Diatomaceous Earth on the Farm

-Spread liberally in places where insect discouragement is required - sheds, barns, milking sheds, calving pads, stables, pens, kennels, fowl coops, realistically any animal housing area will benefit from DE.
-Its presence will dry wet spots, reduce the ability for insects to breed and lay eggs and reduce odour in manure build-up areas and reduce fly populations.
-Actively discouraging flies, fleas, ticks and mites in these areas will make your livestocks lives less stressed, healthier, cleaner and improve conditions for animals and their human keepers alike.
+Spread liberally in places where insect discouragement is required - Its presence will dry wet spots, reduce the ability for insects to breed and lay eggs and reduce odour in manure build-up areas and reduce fly populations.
+Actively discouraging flies, fleas, ticks and mites in these areas will make your environment cleaner and improve conditions.

 In between bedding replacements sprinkle DE in areas requiring attention, wet spots, dirty areas and smelly spots.
-Keep a large shaker applicator on hand to make for easy application and reduce your pest load in zones that encourage their activity.
+Keep a large shaker applicator on hand to make for easy application.

 In water troughs apply a small amount of DE to troughs and other livestock water vessels.
 It will help to reduce algal growth in these containers and assist to keep them cleaner, nicer, longer.

 Wasp nests can be easily disabled leading to their eventual demise by hitting them with a couple of large shakes from a shaker directly onto the face of the nest.
 Any surface wasps will become coated in DE, wasps entering or leaving the nest will become un-avoidably contaminated with DE which will ultimately kill them.
 The population will contract, the hive will no longer be serviced which will result in its self destruction.

 Ant trails and nests can be similarly coated in DE which will immediately result in their change of direction and re-location from the area.
 Severe infestations may require a number of applications.